 - Warm taupe: Gray-brown hybrid that's quietly sophisticated

-- Burgundy/Wine: The ultimate winter classic, never fails
+- Burgundy/Wine: The ultimate winter classic that never disappoints

-- Emerald green: Bolder than you think but SO pretty with gold jewelry
+- Emerald green: Bolder than expected but stunning with gold jewelry

-- Amethyst purple: Underrated!
-Pairs beautifully with silver
+- Amethyst purple: Underrated shade that pairs beautifully with silver

 - Silver chrome: Futuristic, clean, pairs with everything

-- Rose gold: Softer than regular gold, extremely flattering
+- Rose gold: Softer than regular gold, universally flattering

 Easy Winter Nails (Beginner-Friendly)